 Because just about everyone at this conference knew this speech was coming.
 And they were interested.
 Even if many of them wouldn't say so to camera.
 It's unarguable, a Boris conference speech is the nearest that the Conservatives will come to Box Office in their lives.
 That's the way it is with Boris Johnson.

 It's fair to say that this Boris conference speech didn't look anything really special.
 There was certainly none of the stage management deployed for the Jeremy Corbyn speech in Liverpool.
 Last year Boris had a haircut and he looked smooth and polished at conference.
 This year, in total contrast, he looked a shambles.
 Messy hair, a rumpled suit and a lumbering gait that suggests either too much consumption or too little exercise.
 I suspected that if you followed this leader, then you might not get far before his little legs gave way.
-But this wasn't a conference speech about leadership.
+But this wasn't a conference leadership speech.
 That's not yet on the cards.

 Because this conference speech was about Boris forcing through some change.
 Change in attitudes, change in belief.
 And, perhaps, eventually a change in leadership.